wallalwar-om/postgresql-data-warehouse-project/README.md

 This project is a **PostgreSQL-based implementation** of a modern data warehouse using the **Medallion Architecture** (Bronze → Silver → Gold), inspired by [Baraa’s SQL Server Data Warehouse Project](https://github.com/DataWithBaraa/sql-data-warehouse-project).

 ---
+## Prerequisites
+- PostgreSQL 15+ installed and running
+- `psql` command-line tool available in PATH
+- Windows (for batch file) or ability to run SQL scripts manually
+- CSV files placed in the correct datasets/ folders

 ##  Project Structure
 ```